mhaugrud/msumcspy/_sources/PythonTurtle/TheforLoop.rst

    :prefix: turtle-3-
    :start: 1

-.. index:: for loop, loop, loop variable, loop body, iteration
+.. index:: for loop, loop, loop; variable, loop; body, iteration

 The ``for`` Loop
 ----------------